eyuewna/InventorySystem/README.md

 # KPOP Inventory System
-This is a simple inventory management system for KPOP merchandise built using Tkinter and SQLite3.
+This is a simple inventory management system for KPOP merchandise built using Tkinter.

 ## Features